|

 • Large foam brush

-• General Finishes Milk Paint (I’m using Snow White which you can find here
+• General Finishes Milk Paint (I’m using Snow White)

 • Vinyl letters (optional)